 This allows you to move the vector points

 Use it to easily change the sprite's hair or body.

-costume, then hold control or command again, and press “V.”
+then hold Ctrl or command again and press V.

 In the new costume, delete the current eyes or eyelids.

-This example changes the open costume, so it copies the eyelids from the closed costume.
+This example changes the eyelids from the closed costume,

 Click on the sprite you want to change.

 This example uses Isabel talk.